15 Seconds Of Fame: The Future Of Reality TV Is On Our Phones

 Rebecca Jennings, who covers all things internet for Vox, says the transition from social media to reality TV isn’t necessarily intuitive, though.
 “The dream of being a reality star is present for anyone, especially people in the line of work where their job is taking photos of themselves,” she notes.
 “Of course [influencers] want to be on a reality show, who wouldn’t?
 [But] the scariest part of reality shows is that it is out of your control.
 The best part of being an influencer is that you can direct it yourself, and reveal what you want.”
 This desire to control a narrative mirrors part of Polizzi’s statement on leaving Jersey Shore: “I don’t like the person I’m being portrayed as,” she said on her podcast, It’s Happening with Snooki & Joey.
 “I’m not saying goodbye to reality TV,” she added.
 “I just need to move on from the show.”

 Pocket-sized entertainment is the future of reality TV not just because networks are finding future TV stars on their Explore pages, but also because of Gen Z’s relationship with their phones.
 Nine out of 10 millennials own a smartphone, according to a 2019 Pew Research Center study, while 97% of Gen Zers have a smartphone, according to 2018 data from Snapchat.
 It’s something that the app has honed in on.
-On it, shows like Endless Summer (a docuseries about YouTuber Summer McKeen which feels like Laguna Beach meets Emma Chamberlain vlog) and the upcoming Life by the Horns (a new series following one of bull riding’s biggest stars, Ezekiel Mitchell) illustrate the new and changing demands for reality TV and access, and they’re fueled by the power of a word that comes up repeatedly in the reality programming discussion: authenticity.
+On it, shows like Endless Summer (a docuseries about YouTuber Summer McKeen which feels like Laguna Beach meets Emma Chamberlain vlog) and the upcoming Life by the Horns (a new series following one of bull riding’s biggest stars, Ezekiel Mitchell) illustrate the new and changing demands for reality TV and access, and they’re fuelled by the power of a word that comes up repeatedly in the reality programming discussion: authenticity.

 “Authenticity is defined by how real a person is going to be in a camera,” Jill Dickerson, Senior Development Manager, Snap Originals, who started her career as a story editor on The Real World, explains.
 “Are they going to let down their guard, and allow us to be able to peel back the onion? ….If people can’t be comfortable being transparent, showing their true feelings, showing their emotions, their good days and bad days, that doesn’t mean they’re bad people.
 It just means they aren’t ready to be featured in a docuseries.”

 All docuseries for Snapchat are filmed for phones — and phones only — in lieu of TVs or even laptops.
-Released as 5- to 7-minute episodes, the docuseries and other reality TV programming center around individuals who also have a large following on their personal Snapchat accounts.
+Released as 5- to 7-minute episodes, the docuseries and other reality TV programming centre around individuals who also have a large following on their personal Snapchat accounts.
 “One of the things we love most about storytelling on the platform is that we know that people have the most intimate relationship with their phones, “ Dickerson says.
 “You’re used to talking to the people that you love like friends and family, so we also want to give [users] the opportunity to meet people they haven't met before in a safe intimate space, and take them to different worlds.”

 Dickerson says she’s often asked how you can tell a story on a phone, and as an answer she talks about her reality TV past.
 “I think of The Real World so often because I started there, but what we are doing is next level, because while a show like that introduces you to seven strangers, we introduce you to one or two strangers, and allow you to get to know them so much better.
 This is the perfect place for those kinds of stories.
 You get to know them as closely as you know someone that you already know, and they’re sharing their life with you.”